Baby Mamas: 20-Year-Old Iyanna Mayweather Flaunts Her NBA YoungBoy Baby Bump

 The hectic relationship between Iyanna Mayweather and the rapper she caught charges for has officially hit a new high point.
-Yaya has finally confirmed that she is pregnant with an NBA YoungBoy baby.
+Yaya has finally confirmed that she is pregnant with NBA YoungBoy’s baby.

 The 20-year-old daughter of boxing champion Floyd Mayweather revealed her baby bump proudly after hiding her pregnancy.
 Fans previously spotted Iyanna looking pregnant, but it was never confirmed as she took a break on social media.
 Earlier this year, Iyanna was charged with felony assault after allegedly attacking another young woman, Lapattra Jacobs, 24, with a knife, stabbing her over her rapper boyfriend.